Hibou57/External-Programs-ST3/README.md

 * If one needs to run possibly long running commands asynchronously, xe better use
   [External Command](https://packagecontrol.io/packages/External%20Command).

+They may be installed together, as their features do not overlaps (I'm personally using a patched version of `External Command` along to `External_Programs`).

 Future versions will probably just add two new options to the list of the possible data to pass to the program: